MLB Odds: Red Sox Slim Home Favorites In Fenway Park Clash With Yankees

 Overall, the road has been unkind to the Yankees early on this season.
 New York opened the campaign with series losses in Tampa Bay and Baltimore, and owns a 3-6 record away from the Bronx.

-The Yankees have scored just five total runs over their past three losses, but have also demonstrated the ability to run up the score, racking up seven or more runs in seven of their past 13 games, and they also have seen the OVER prevail in five of their past six road dates at online betting sites.
+The Yankees have scored just five total runs over their past three losses, but also have demonstrated the ability to run up the score, racking up seven or more runs in seven of their past 13 games, and they also have seen the OVER prevail in five of their past six road dates at online betting sites.

 New York swept the Red Sox in a three-game home series in the final week of last season, but Boston dominated its old rival at Fenway Park in 2016, winning its past four, and eight of 10.

-A tough homestand then continues when the World Series champion Chicago Cubs visit Boston for a three-game weekend series, followed by a four-game set against the Orioles beginning May 1.
+A tough homestand then continues when the defending World Series champion Chicago Cubs visit Boston for a three-game weekend series, followed by a four-game set against the Orioles beginning May 1.

 The Cubs swept Boston in their last visit three years ago, while the Orioles have won seven of their last 11 games at Fenway Park.